About Maine Citizens for Clean Elections

 All internships are for college credit with flexible hours and include a modest stipend consistent with time committed.

-Summer internships are full time (35 hours per week).
+Fall internships are part time (min 8 hours per week).

 Please send the following as attachments to Anna@MaineCleanElections.org: